DylanDePasquale24/Foodie/Sprint4.md

   * Headline
     * Fixed spacing
   * Welcome Page Banner
-    * Removed from home page to look more professional
+    * Removed from home page to look more clean & professional, as well as to clear up space
   * Footer
     * Added a simple footer to all pages